vitalets/angular-xeditable/docs/demos/checklist/desc.md

 **Please note**, you should include [checklist-model directive](http://vitalets.github.io/checklist-model) into your app: `var app = angular.module("app", [..., "checklist-model"]);`.

+To disable a checkbox include the attribute `e-ng-disabled` and pass a condition.

 By default, checkboxes aligned *horizontally*.
 To align *vertically* just add following **CSS**:

     .editable-checklist label {